futuredapp/arkitekt/README.md

 ## Templates

-Arkitekt framework requires several files to be created with each new Activity or Fragment.
-To make the process of screen creation smooth, our framework is shipped with a template module.
+Arkitekt requires several files to be created with each new Activity or Fragment.
+To make the process of screen creation smooth, Arkitekt is shipped with a template module.
 It contains templates for creating "Arkitekt Activity" and "Arkitekt Fragment" via Android Studio GUI.

 To import templates into Android Studio follow these steps: